typoverflow/note/README.md

 + Latex grammar is not supported in GitHub markdown preview, so you are strongly recommended to
   + download this repo and use VSCode to check these files, or
   + use Chrome and install the extension [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).(Still, this can only solve part of the problem...)
-+ Almost all of the course notes deploy both Chinese and English, due to
++ Almost all of the course notes deploy both Chinese and English, because
   + orginal materials are written in English,
   + some concepts can be described more precisely in English,
   + I am a Chinese student.